 Nottingham-Worcester Doctoral Training Centre

-Evidence-based ways to live well with dementia through the creative arts
+At our centre in Nottingham and Worcester, the team are looking for evidence-based ways to live well with dementia through the creative arts.

 Lead investigators: Professor Justine Schneider and Professor Dawn Brooker